Lateefut/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Readme 2 for pointers, arrays and strings continued.
+Readme 2 for pointers, arrays and strings continued..